Part 2 – Searching for the answer

 However, for complex or unusual problems, you should always check your conclusions with a specialist lawyer, certainly before you take any action which depends on you being right.
 Otherwise, you may find you have made an expensive mistake.

 If your problem is a housing law problem, then we have a telephone advice service which you will find here.
-The service is shared by me and the solicitors at Anthony Gold – although I tend to forward most requests for advice to Anthony Gold nowadays.
+The advice is provided by several firms of solicitors who have signed up to our service, and you can choose which firm you prefer.

 When you know what the legal answer to your problem is – that may not be the end of your problem.
 What do you do then?

 We will look at legal remedies next time.